UBC-CIC/amazon-transcribe-captions-for-zoom/README.md

 ### Further Recommendations

-This is a proof of concept it would be highly recommended to add an authentication layer to this if deploying on campus.
+This is a proof of concept it would be highly recommended to add an authentication layer if deploying on campus.

 ### Credits